 The Ambassador of the Republic of Moldova to the EU Eugen Caras, as well as lobbyists representing the Democratic Party of Moldova from Burson Marsteller PR agency were also present and given a chance to take the floor during the Q&A session.

-The conference was a part of a 2-day mission organized by the Open Dialog Foundation, during which all of speakers met also with other Members of the European Parliament, public officials from the European Commission, European External Action Service and the European Council, as well as diplomats and journalists from the EU member states.
+The conference was a part of a 2-day mission organized by the Open Dialogue Foundation, during which all of speakers met also with other Members of the European Parliament, public officials from the European Commission, European External Action Service and the European Council, as well as diplomats and journalists from the EU member states.

 Anna Fotyga MEP, Chair of the Subcommittee on Security and Defence (SEDE):